Detection loophole attacks on semi-device-independent quantum and classical protocols: Introduction

-The aim of this work is to provide conditions under which DL attack is harmless in faking the result of a semi-device independent protocol.
-In Section~\ref{sect:dl} we introduce DL attacks and present our main results.
-In Section~\ref{sect:detectp} we derive conditions under which a DL attack is harmless in terms of the detection probability, in the general framework where only the statistics of the protocol is taken into account.
-In Section~\ref{sect:psucc} we regard semi-device independent protocols as random access codes, and show that protocols that only depend on a particular function of the statistics - namely, the worst case success probability - are immune to DL attack.
-Finally we summarize our results and delineate some further developments in Section~\ref{sect:conclusion}.
+The paper is organized as follows.
+In Sec.~\ref{sect:dl} we introduce DL attacks and present our main results.
+In Sec.~\ref{sect:quantprot} we derive conditions under which DL attacks on semi-device-independent quantum protocol are harmless, in the general framework where only the statistics of the protocol is taken into account.
+In Sec.~\ref{sect:classprot} we address the problem of the certification of semi-device-independent classical protocols, in the framework of RACs.
+Finally we summarize our results and delineate some further developments in Sec.~\ref{sect:conclusion}.